nim-lang/Nim/doc/manual.md

 For a routine `p`, the compiler uses inference rules to determine the set of possibly raised exceptions; the algorithm operates on `p`'s call graph:

-1. Every indirect call via some proc type `T` is assumed to raise `system.Exception` (the base type of the exception hierarchy) and thus any exception unless `T` has an explicit `raises` list.
+1. Every indirect call via some procedure type `T` is assumed to raise `system.Exception` (the base type of the exception hierarchy) and thus any exception unless `T` has an explicit `raises` list.
    However, if the call is of the form `f(...)` where `f` is a parameter of the currently analyzed routine it is ignored that is marked as `.effectsOf: f`.
    The call is optimistically assumed to have no effect.
    Rule 2 compensates for this case.
-2. Every expression `e` of some proc type within a call that is passed to parameter marked as `.effectsOf` is assumed to be called indirectly and thus its raises list is added to `p`'s raises list.
+2. Every expression `e` of some procedure type within a call that is passed to parameter marked as `.effectsOf` is assumed to be called indirectly and thus its raises list is added to `p`'s raises list.
-3. Every call to a proc `q` which has an unknown body (due to a forward declaration) is assumed to raise `system.Exception` unless `q` has an explicit `raises` list.
+3. Every call to a procedure `q` which has an unknown body (due to a forward declaration) is assumed to raise `system.Exception` unless `q` has an explicit `raises` list.
-   Procs that are `importc`'ed are assumed to have `.raises: []`, unless explicitly declared otherwise.
+   Procedures that are `importc`'ed are assumed to have `.raises: []`, unless explicitly declared otherwise.
 4. Every call to a method `m` is assumed to raise `system.Exception` unless `m` has an explicit `raises` list.